 North Korea has made some missile launching tests and, taking into account all the past events, this practice is not over yet.
-When traveling to Japan you must keep in mind that North Korea, a country known for the worst human rights record, is not too far away (just a 50 minutes flight).
+When traveling to Japan, you must keep in mind that North Korea, a country known for the worst human rights record, is not too far away (just a 50-minute flight).

 Security tensions with North Korea tend to rise around military exercises, so it can happen at any time without notice.
 Each test conducted by North Korea leads to further tensions.

-Local authorities will definitely warn the population in case of emergency so you just have to keep an eye on the media and follow local authorities instructions.
+Local authorities will definitely warn the population during emergencies, so you just have to keep an eye on the media and follow local authorities’ recommendations.

-As you can see, Japan is a safe country to travel to, there’s no doubt about that, but like any other country, you should always take the normal cautions.
-Keep in mind that local authorities are well-prepared to all the dangers we just talked about.
-Natural disasters aren’t anything new and North Korea has been there for a long time now, so refer to the local authorities every time.
+As you can see, Japan is a safe country to travel to, there’s no doubt about that, but like any other country, you should always take the normal caution.
+Keep in mind that local authorities are well-prepared for all the dangers we just talked about.
+Natural disasters aren’t anything new, and North Korea has been there for a long time now, so refer to the local authorities every time.

 If you need to call an emergency service, don’t forget that you can dial 110 for the police and 119 for fire or ambulance services (both numbers are free of charge).

 Is japan safe to travel alone?
-Yes, in general there is no problem if you respect all the normal cautions when traveling to another country.
-Avoiding moderate risk areas, specially at night, will prevent most of the problems a traveler could face.
+Yes, in general, there is no problem if you respect all the usual caution when traveling to another country.
+Avoiding moderate-risk areas, especially at night, will prevent most of the problems a traveler could face.